LuciaHrovatin/CSS_project/README.md

 # <p align = "center"> Mining patterns from songs banned after the 9/11 </p>
-Project that aims at mining patterns from songs banned after 9/11.
-Developed during the course of Computational Social Sciences at the University of Trento, A.Y.
-2020/2021
+Final project of the course of Computational Social Sciences at the University of Trento (A.Y.
+2020/2021) and aims at mining patterns from songs banned after the 9/11.

 ---
 ## Prerequisites